 Hosted/Open Source Ecommerce Platforms

 Finally, here’s a list of hosted and open source systems that can be used for auto parts ecommerce.
 The order reflects our recommendation.

 - Shopify (Hosted) – A lot of auto part retailers utilize Shopify.
-The biggest problem with this system is that it lacks a true year-make-model lookup tool…you can “rig” something up, but it’s not nearly as good as the systems you’d find with Web Shop Manager, RPM Ware, or Auto Parts Shopping Cart.
+The biggest problem with this system is that it lacks a true year-make-model lookup tool…you can “rig” something up, but it’s not nearly as good as the systems you’d find in the dedicated auto parts/accessories ecommerce platforms listed above.

 - BigCommerce (Hosted) – If you don’t need year-make-model lookup, BigCommerce is excellent.

 - WooCommerce (Open Source) – While this system doesn’t scale well, it’s adequate for small ecommerce retailers selling a limited number of parts.

 - Volusion (Hosted) – Similar to BigCommerce, it lacks a true year-make-model lookup.
 Still, we’ve seen some companies use this platform to sell parts, and it’s a decent system for non-automotive parts ecommerce.

 As a general rule, we recommend sites designed specifically to sell auto parts over more general platforms.
 However, it’s easier than ever to build a cogent auto parts or accessories ecommerce site on a hosted or open-source platform.

 *Magento is expensive to build, expensive to maintain, and typically slow.
 We list it here because it’s compatible with a lot of 3rd party tools/platforms, but we recommend it as a last resort.